Pineapple Energy Reports Fourth Quarter 2022 Financial Results

-/EIN News/ -- MINNETONKA, Minn., March 30, 2023 (GLOBE NEWSWIRE) -- Pineapple Energy Inc. (NASDAQ:PEGY), a leading provider of sustainable solar energy and back-up power to households and small businesses, today announced select financial results for the fourth quarter ended December 31, 2022.
+MINNETONKA, Minn., March 30, 2023 (GLOBE NEWSWIRE) -- Pineapple Energy Inc. PEGY, a leading provider of sustainable solar energy and back-up power to households and small businesses, today announced select financial results for the fourth quarter ended December 31, 2022.
 Results reflect a partial quarter of contribution from SUNation, the acquisition of which closed on November 9, 2022.

 Pineapple CEO Kyle Udseth commented, "What a difference a year makes.
 We entered 2022 as a small private company with big ambitions.
 We exit the year with two major acquisitions under our belt, operations across the country, the resources to pursue our unique growth strategy, and a highly skilled management team.
 With 2023 projected revenue of $80 million and line of sight to flip to positive cash flow from operations, we have demonstrated our ability to execute...which in turn is helping us build our pipeline of potential new acquisitions.
 We appreciate the confidence and support of our customers, employees, and shareholders, and look forward to making meaningful progress in the year ahead."